Features

 Use radius searches across many ZIP codes or office locations when a role depends on commute distance.

-Remote country and state rules
+Remote country, state, and timezone rules

-For example, allow Canada or the United States while limiting applicants to Pacific or Mountain time zones.
+Stack filters together — for example, allow Canada or the United States while limiting applicants to Pacific or Mountain time zones.

 Offshore and international searches